 Becoming More Decisive

-Identify and gather essential information: An important component of being decisive is being able to identify the information you need to make a good decision.
-When faced with a choice, analyze the situation to understand what you need to know, then use all available resources to collect the essential information.
-Being decisive is not solely about making a choice on your own; draw on the expertise and experience of others around you.
-Effective information gathering is a requirement of good decisions on tight timelines.
+Identify and gather essential information: An important part of being decisive is being able to identify the information you need to make a good decision.
+To clarify, when faced with a choice, analyze the situation to understand what you need to know.
+Then, use all available resources to collect the essential information.
+Being decisive isn’t just about making a choice on your own; draw on the expertise and experience of others around you.
+In short, effective information gathering is a requirement of good decisions on tight timelines.

-Know when to hone your focus: We rarely get the chance to focus on one decision at a time and we also often have other priorities, meetings, tasks, and obligations.
+Know when to hone your focus: We rarely get the chance to focus on one decision at a time because we also often have other priorities, tasks, and obligations.
 Work on recognizing when some decisions are more urgent or more important than others.
-We cannot dedicate all of our time to decision-making so prioritizing effectively is critical to being decisive.
-Recognizing the potential benefits or costs of a decision in comparison to other decisions vying for your attention will help you better allocate your time and energy.
-Consider prioritizing urgent or highly impactful decisions in the short-term, which can leave you more time and resources to tackle other decisions or tasks that were temporarily set aside.
+We can’t dedicate all of our time to decision-making, so prioritizing effectively is critical.
+Recognizing the potential benefits or costs of a choice compared to other decisions vying for your attention will help you better allocate your time and energy.
+Consider prioritizing urgent decisions in the short-term, which can leave you more time and resources to tackle other decisions or tasks that were temporarily set aside.

-Understand your tendencies: All of us have different tendencies when it comes to making decisions.
-Some of us prefer to carefully evaluate every option, considering every possible circumstance.
-Others prefer to “go with their gut”, relying on their instincts for even the most important decisions.
-Improving your decisiveness requires that you examine how you’ve made decisions in the past.
-Self-awareness of how you usually want to approach decisions will help you learn how you should approach them.
+Understand your tendencies: All of us have different habits when it comes to making decisions.
+For example, some of us prefer to carefully evaluate every option and consider every possible circumstance.
+Others prefer to “go with their gut” and rely on their instincts for even the most important decisions.
+Being more decisive requires that you examine how you’ve made decisions in the past.
+Being aware of how you usually want to approach decisions will help you learn how you should approach them.
 Remember, neither intuition- or reason-based decision making approaches are inherently bad.
-Switching between them and knowing when to blend the two will stop you from negatively impacting the quality of your decisions because you relied on the wrong approach1.
+That is to say, switching between them or blending the two will stop you from relying on the wrong approach and making a negative impact on the quality of your decisions.1

 Start Doing These 3 Things Now to Improve Your Decisiveness

-The following steps can help you become better at communication:
+The following steps can help you become better at making decisions:

-- Prioritize effectively for each facet of your role.
+- Prioritize effectively for each part of your role.
 Different parts of your job might require that you determine urgency or importance in distinct ways.
 Consider if you are accounting for the different aspects of your role when you evaluate whether one decision takes precedence over another.
-Take the time to develop decision-making guidelines that recognize these differences because good decisions are unlikely to be the result of a “one size fits all” process.
-Knowing how to evaluate which decisions require your immediate attention across different facets of your job can provide a boost to your decisiveness by helping you focus on the key elements of each situation.
+Take the time to develop decision-making guidelines that recognize these differences, because good decisions are unlikely to be the result of a “one size fits all” process.
+Knowing how to evaluate urgent decisions across different facets of your job can boost your decisiveness.
+It can also help you focus on the key parts of each situation.

 - Work on being comfortable with uncertainty.
-A desire to make the right choice can lead to stress and anxiety about decisions3 and hurt your ability to be decisive.
-The truth is that, in most cases, you cannot have all of the information, expertise, or advice, you want to make a decision.
-Accept when time constraints or other circumstances have brought you to a decision point that cannot be postponed.
-Increase you comfort with the uncertainty that remains after making a tough call by reminding yourself that you’ve done all you can with the time, resources, and information available to you.
+Wanting to make the right choice can cause stress and anxiety about decisions3 and make you indecisive.
+The truth is that you often can’t have all of the information or advice you want to make a decision.
+Therefore, accept when time constraints or other circumstances have brought you to a decision point that cannot be postponed.
+Increase your comfort with the uncertainty that remains after making a tough call.
+Finally, remind yourself that you’ve done all you can with the time, resources, and information available to you.

 1 Phillips, W. J., Fletcher, J. M., Marks, A. D. G., & Hine, D. W. (2016).
 Thinking Styles and Decision Making: A Meta-Analysis.
 Psychological Bulletin, 142(3), 260-290.